The Office of Work/Live gives all benefits-eligible employees options for short-term backup care and resources for longer-term solutions.

 Harvard offers multiple resources that can help faculty and staff plan for and support an elder or other adult.

-- The Senior Care Planning program, provided by Care.com, helps faculty and staff navigate the ever-changing demands of caring for an aging family member or other adult by connecting them with a professional senior care advisor, a licensed geriatric social worker who is an expert in adult and elder care.
+- The Senior Care Solutions program, provided by Care.com, helps faculty and staff navigate the ever-changing demands of caring for an aging family member or other adult by connecting them with a professional senior care advisor, a licensed geriatric social worker who is an expert in adult and elder care.
 The program also provides referrals and access to vetted services around the country.
+You must pre-register and submit a waiver for this service.
+Please go here for details on the registration process and to learn more about all services available through Care.com.

 If an adult relative’s needs or care arrangements suddenly change or your regular care is unavailable, you can find backup care to cope with a short-term need.

-- Care.com BackupCare is a service that sends a screened and qualified care provider to your adult relative’s home.
-You must preregister for this service.
-Please note that adult back-up care may require an assessment of care needs and therefore as must time as possible should be allowed.
+Please note: Adult back-up care may require an assessment of care needs and therefore as much time as possible should be allowed.